 In mining, steel, and outdoor applications, contamination is the primary life-limiting factor.
 Effective sealing strategies include:

-- Sealed SRB variants with integrated contact seals for moderate contamination
+- Sealed SRB variants with integrated contact seals for moderate contamination.

-- Housing design that prevents water pooling and directs contaminants away from the seal interface
+- Housing design that prevents water pooling and directs contaminants away from the seal interface.

 Mounting and Fit